 Negotiate with creditors.
 The last thing you want to do is ignore them, although that can be a temptation.
 In fact, you should contact your credit card issuers to see if they can give you more manageable terms.
 They might, particularly if you’ve been a longtime customer.

 If you’re looking for credit card debt relief for seniors, you may consider working with a credit counseling agency to help you address your credit card issues.
 A counselor can help you establish a personalized repayment strategy that considers your age and potentially deal directly with your creditors to solve your debt.

-You need to be sure you’re working with a legit agency since there are so many bad actors out there.
-The National Foundation for Credit Counselingcan helps you find a trustworthy counselor.
+It would help if you were sure you’re working with a legit agency since there are so many bad actors.
+The National Foundation for Credit Counseling can help you find a trustworthy counselor.

 It’s also a good idea to check with a financial advisor before wrestling with your credit card debt.
 If you’re a homeowner, perhaps you can take out a home equity loan, open a home equity line of credit, or get a reverse mortgage.
 Maybe you can tap your retirement fund, although that move involves the Internal Revenue Service.

 If you’re worried about mounting credit card debt, it makes sense not to add to it.
 Therefore, when making a major purchase, you might want to inquire into a layaway plan.
 Or a small business may be amenable to allowing you to make payments over months.
 Try to get on payment plans where possible.